 What does the keyboard offer?

 The Casio Privia PX-870 best piano digital keyboard comes with 88 full-size keys equipped with Casio’s renowned Tri-sensor Scaled Hammer Action Keyboard II.
 Therefore, the piano uses actual hammers to replicate the feel and touch of playing an acoustic piano.
-The triple-sensor present offers faster note repetition, which in turn gives you a responsive and smooth playing experience.
+The triple-sensor present offers faster note repetition, which in turn gives you responsive and smooth playing experience.

 In addition to the Graded Hammer Action, the keys are also touch-sensitive, which means that the volume varies depending on how hard or soft you press the keys.
 The level of sensitivity can vary in three different settings, which include soft, hard, and medium.
 Another upside to this piano’s keyboard is that it features synthetic Ivory and Ebony key surfaces.